seznam/IMA.js-plugins/packages/plugin-http-client/README.md

             return super.get(data, options, pathType);
         }

-        //optionally you can specify entityClass and you it with EntityProcessor get entityClass() {
+        //optionally you can specify entityClass and use it with EntityProcessor get entityClass() {
             return AuthorEntity;
         }